SGrondin/es-string-length-analyzer/README.md

 #es-string-length-analyzer

-Efficient low level Analyzer and TokenFilter for ElasticSearch 2.2.1.
+Efficient low level Analyzer and TokenFilter for ElasticSearch 2.2.1 and 2.4.1.
 No other versions are supported at the moment, please open an Issue (or submit a PR) if you'd like to see your version being supported.

 #### As an Analyzer: